A SPECIAL SCREENING OF

 “I am thrilled that Juneteenth will be a state holiday,” said Stacey Knoell, Executive Director of the Kansas African American Affairs Commission.
 “This day is a perfect example of the importance of learning the full picture of history, not to cast blame but to find reasons for acknowledging resilience.”

 The Salina Juneteenth Celebration Committee was formed in March of 2007 under the leadership of Jackie L. Anders.
-A committee was establish and the first celebration was
+A committee was established and the first celebration took place on June 16-17, 2007.
+The Proclamation from the City of Salina was issued on June 11, 2007.

 The committee continues to organize celebrations to promote African American culture and history for the community of Salina.